Last updated on December 24, 2025

 While it’s a shame that Tamiyo, Compleated Sage now fights for Jin-Gitaxias, the card is super cool.
 It protects itself when it hits the field and can use cards in your graveyard to get more value out of them.
 If you manage to use its -7 you get insane value from free draws and cheaper spells.

-The compleated mechanic keeps Tamiyo from being absurd, but even if it doesn’t become a Phyrexian staple it’s still paving the way for more compleated planeswalkers.
-Its existence as a card is a new an interesting phenomenon within Magic’s game design.
+The compleated mechanic keeps Tamiyo from being absurd, but even if it doesn’t become a Phyrexian staple it still paved the way for the compleated planeswalkers that followed.

 #2.
 Vraska, Betrayal's Sting